 Lamar Institute of Technology offers an Associate of Applied Science Degree (AAS) in Health Information Technology, a Medical Coding Specialist Certificate (HICC) and a Certificate of Completion in Health Informatics (HITC).
-The AAS degree is an 18 month program, the HICC is completed in 14 months, while the HITC is an 11 program.
+The AAS degree is an 19 month program, the HICC is completed in 19 months, while the HITC is an 10-month program.
 Students may complete the programs online and should have excellent computer skills and be disciplined to complete coursework.

 Students are accepted into the program in the fall and spring of each year.
 Admission to the program is based on academic success, ability to meet physical requirements, and past medical experiences.
 The number of students may be limited to the space available in clinical agencies.
 Applicants must complete all requirements of the Texas Successive Initiative (THEA/COMPASS or equivalent) prior to admission to the program.
 In addition, it is strongly recommended Anatomy and Physiology (BIOL 2301, 2101, 2302, and 2102) be completed, with a grade of "C" or better, prior to admission to the program.
 Those students who have not completed the requirements of TSI or the Anatomy and Physiology courses may be limited in the number of classes that can be completed until they have done so.

-Applications and information for selection criteria for admission are available in the Health Information Program office and the LIT webpage (www.lit.edu).
-Applications and supporting documentation are due April 15th or October 15th of each year.
+Applications are available in the Health Information Program office and the LIT webpage (www.lit.edu).
+Applications are due April 15 or October 15 of each year.
 Students are encouraged to take supporting courses prior to applying to the program.
 All courses in the curriculum must be completed with a grade of "C" or better.